AstraZeneca: Starting The Acquisition Boom (NASDAQ:AZN)

 The Deal And The Economy

 The deal seems, to me, to be very favorable for both companies.
 This will allow Mr. Soriot and AstraZeneca to move on into the future in a good, sound way.
-It means that Alexion shareholders will be able to profit for what the company has done up to this point and will mean that they will not have to wait for the Alexion to build research and development to enlarge its product offerings and diversify.
+It means that Alexion shareholders will be able to profit from what the company has done up to this point and will mean that they will not have to wait for Alexion to build research and development to enlarge its product offerings and diversify.

 As far as the economy is concerned, the question becomes one of whether or not this deal will get other companies to move and use their accumulated cash.
 The companies were always going to use their cash at some time, for some reason.